 We're now at the page where all login-related activity happens.

-We can go on and add other Communities features, but we’ve got the basics covered for now.
+We can go on and add other Experience Cloud features, but we’ve got the basics covered for now.
 We’re ready to bring our login pages to the modern, mobile-first-identity era.

 From the Login & Registration page, you can brand all pages related to the login experience.
 That is, the branding applies to pages where users sign up, log in, verify their identity, reset passwords, and more.